yehia67/documentation/client-libraries/0.1/how-to-guides/c/read-transactions.md

-# Read transactions on the Tangle in C
+# Read transactions from the Tangle in C

 **In this guide, you get [transactions](root://getting-started/0.1/transactions/transactions.md) from the Tangle by connecting to a [node](root://getting-started/0.1/network/nodes.md) and asking it to filter them by their addresses.
 Then, you decode the message in the transaction and print it to the console.**